 Management's responsibilities in respect of the annual accounts include designing, implementing and maintaining an internal control system relevant to the preparation and the fair presentation of the annual accounts that are free from material misstatement, whether due to fraud or error; selecting and applying appropriate accounting policies on the basis of the accounting rules adopted by the Commission' accounting officer; making accounting estimates that are reasonable in the circumstances.
-The Executive Director approves the annual accounts of the Joint undertaking after its Accounting Officer has prepared them on the basis of all available information and established a note to accompany the accounts present a true and fair view of the financial position of the Joint undertaking in all material respects.
+The Executive Director approves the annual accounts of the Joint undertaking after its Accounting Officer has prepared them on the basis of all available information and established a note to accompany the accounts in which they deciare, inter alia, that they have reasonable assurance that the Annual Accounts present a true and fair view of the financial position of the Joint undertaking in all material respects.